 Relations between Prometheum and China:

-The funding rounds were made possible through the assistance of "Network 1 Financial Services," a broker that is suspected to have ties to the CCP and possesses a questionable regulatory history.
+These funding rounds involved the assistance of "Network 1 Financial Services," a broker with questionable regulatory history and suspected ties to the CCP.

 Back in 2017, Network 1 Financial Services played a deceptive move with the Long Island Ice Tea company, using it as a cover to promote a blockchain project that turned out to be a scam.

 In addition to that, they also had another offering called Longfin Corp. which involved a shift towards blockchain technology.
 However, the SEC filed charges against them for fraudulent activities related to Longfin Corp.

 Why is the SEC behind Binance and Coinbase?

 Well, the main reason for the SEC chasing behind crypto exchanges like Coinbase, Binance, Kraken and others for trading digital asset securities.